tillitis/tkey-ssh-agent/README.md

 # Using mkdf-ssh-agent

-If you have followed the above, the signer app has now been loaded and is running on the emulated device in QEMU.
-You can now start up our mkdf-ssh-agent like this:
+The mkdf-ssh-agent should be able to upload the app itself.
+You can start it like this:

 ```